 Artists are Open to Feedback and Criticism

 Any artist will tell you feedback and criticism are essential parts of the creative process.
 After all, it cannot be easy to assess your work objectively.
-By soliciting feedback from others, you can better understand how your work is being received and what areas need improvement.
+By soliciting input from others, you can better understand how your work is being received and what areas need improvement.

 Of course, it’s not easy to take constructive criticism, but it’s important to remember that the goal is to create the best artwork, not to please everyone.
 In the end, artists open to feedback and criticism are more likely to produce work that resonates with viewers and critics alike.

 To be an artist is to be a lifelong learner.
-It is to be passionate about your work and constantly seeks ways to improve your skills.
+It is to be passionate about your work and constantly seek ways to improve your skills.
 It is to strive for perfectionism and be willing to make mistakes and learn from them.
-It is to be open to feedback and criticism and always to be willing to listen to your intuition and take risks.
+It is to be open to feedback and criticism and always to be ready to listen to your intuition and take risks.
 It is to have a high level of self-motivation and commitment to your art.
 Being an artist is not easy, but it is a rewarding journey worth the effort.